1. Overview

 • recreation, culture and religion, for example, recreational and sporting activities, broadcasting and publishing

-• other public order and safety, for example, research and development
+• other public order and safety services, for example, research and development

-Total current expenditure on these categories is deflated using the GDP-implied deflator to obtain a constant price expenditure series.
+Total current expenditure on these categories is deflated using the Consumer Prices Index (CPI) to obtain a constant price expenditure series.
 This series is then used to generate an index of volume of inputs, which is assumed to equal the volume of output.

 Back to table of contents

-Alongside the annual estimate of public service productivity (1997 to 2019), which is badged as a National Statistic, we also publish quarterly experimental measures of total public service productivity.
+Alongside the annual estimate of Public service productivity: total, UK, 2022, which is badged as an Accredited official statistic, we also publish quarterly official statistics in development (also known as experimental statistics) measures of total public service productivity.

 The quarterly series offers a timelier measure, as the annual series has a significant time lag.

-However, compared with the annual estimates, it does not include:
+However, compared with the annual estimates, the quarterly statistics:

-The inputs for the quarterly estimates are based on ONS current price expenditure on labour, intermediate consumption, capital, and social transfers in kind (STIK).
+The inputs for the quarterly estimates are based on Office for National Statistics (ONS) current price expenditure on labour, intermediate consumption, capital and social transfers in kind (STIK).
 Appropriate deflators are applied to approximate the volume of inputs from expenditure data.
 For more recent quarters, full-time equivalent (FTE) data derived from the ONS public sector employment estimates are used instead to calculate labour inputs for health, education, social protection, fire and justice.
-Deflated expenditure data on NHS bank staff is also introduced for later quarters.
+Deflated expenditure data on NHS bank staff are also introduced for later quarters.

 The output only accounts for the volume of activity, not the quality of output, and uses non-seasonally adjusted ONS chained volume measures (CVM).